 - Check to make certain that you have plugged your Ethernet cable into the Ethernet port on your computer and not into your modem port.

 - Check that your Ethernet port is configured properly.
-If you’ve previously configured your computer’s Ethernet port to use something other than the usual defaults, you might have to set it back to the defaults.
+If you’ve previously configured your computer’s Ethernet port to use something other than the usual defaults, you must set it back to the defaults.
 The most important setting is to “use DHCP” or “Obtain IP address automatically.”
-You should NOT use a network IP address that you have previously typed in from some other network (like AOL or Comcast), nor should you guess at an IP address.
 Also, be sure to select “Obtain DNS server address automatically.”

 - If you are living in a triple resident room, you won’t have enough wall jacks to provide one per resident.
-In this case a “hub” can be used and should be available at your Residence Hall desk.
+In this case a “network switch” can be used.

 If you are still having problems, then